Misskey Setup and Installation Guide

 - FFmpeg

-If you are using Debian/Ubuntu, you should install the build-essential
+If you are using Debian/Ubuntu, you should install the build-essential package.

 corepack must be enabled.